jiangwenyuan/nuster/README.md

 **context:** *backend*, *listen*

-Determines whether or not use cache on this backend, additional `nuster rule` should be defined.
+Determines whether or not to use cache on this proxy, additional `nuster rule` should be defined.
 It can be turned off separately by including `off`.
 If there are filters on this proxy, put this directive after all other filters.